MartinBlackburn/jQuery-tabs/README.md

 [View it in action here](http://martinblackburn.github.com/jQuery-tabs/)

 ###Notes
-The tabs was built using jQuery 1.8.2
+This should work with jQuery 1.10.1